Sullivan Cauley: Professional Fighters League

-On March 4, 2025, PFL announced that Cauley will join the 2025 PFL Light Heavyweight Tournament.
+On March 4, 2025, it was announced that Cauley joined the 2025 PFL Light Heavyweight Tournament.

 In the quarterfinal, Cauley was scheduled to face Marcelo Nunes on May 1, 2025, at PFL 4.
 However, Nunes withdrew from the bout and was replaced by former LFA Heavyweight Champion Alex Polizzi.
 Cauley won the fight by technical knockout in the first round.

 In the semifinals, Cauley faced Phil Davis at PFL 7 on June 27, 2025.
 He won the fight via unanimous decision.
 In July 2025, he reached No. 10 in the light heavyweight rankings according to Fight Matrix.

 In the finals, Cauley is faced Antônio Carlos Júnior on August 21, 2025, at PFL 10.
 He lost the bout via submission in the second round.

+Cauley faced Rasul Magomedov on July 25, 2026, at PFL Washington DC.
+He lost the fight via unanimous decision.